Spin loop-current textures in Hubbard models: Two-orbital Hubbard ladders

-Figure~\ref{Fig1} shows the results of $\langle j^{s}_{\gamma \gamma'}(\bm{r}_{lm})\rangle$ for three different values of $\Delta=2.6$, 3, and 3.4, when the inter-orbital hoppings $t_{ab}=t_{ba}=0.05$ are introduced.
-Note that this type of the inter-orbital hoppings satisfying $t_{ab}t_{ba}>0$ is usually referred to as ``even''.
+Figure~\ref{Fig1} shows the results of $\langle j^{s}_{\gamma \gamma'}(\bm{r})\rangle$ for three different values of $\Delta=2.6$, 3, and 3.4, when the interorbital hoppings $t_{ab}=t_{ba}=0.05$ are introduced.
+We choose $\Delta \simeq3$ since spontaneous hybridization between orbitals $a$ and $b$ is obtained (see Appendix~\ref{app-b}), indicating an exciton condensation.
+Note that this type of interorbital hoppings satisfying $t_{ab}t_{ba}>0$ is usually referred to as ``even.''
 These results are obtained near half filling, i.e., electron density $n=N/L=1.92$, where $N$ is the total number of electrons and $L=L_{x}L_{y}$ is the number of sites.
 Note that $n=2$ corresponds to half filling in the ETHM.
 We evaluate the ground state for the two-leg ladder with $(L_{x},L_{y})=(24,2)$, keeping $\chi=2500$ largest density-matrix eigenstates and taking 40 sweeps, which leads to a truncation error less than $10^{-11}$.
 The pinning field is introduced in the bond of orbital $b$ that is indicated by an arrow with ``pinning'' in Fig.~\ref{Fig1}.
 Even when the pinning field is applied to orbital $a$, the following argument remains qualitatively the same.
-Since the expectation values of the spin current increase in proportion to the density of states at the Fermi level, we normalize these quantities by $|\langle j^{s}_{\gamma \gamma'}(\bm{r}_{lm})\rangle|$ at the bond applied with the pinning field in order to compare the results among different electronic states.
+Since the expectation values of the spin current depend on $h$ and increase in proportion to the density of states at the Fermi level, we normalize these quantities by $|\langle j^{s}_{\gamma \gamma'}(\bm{r})\rangle|$ at the bond applied with the pinning field in order to compare the results among different electronic states.